faranalytics/streams-logger/README.md

 ### Graph API Pattern

-*Streams* uses a [graph API pattern](#connect-the-logger-to-the-formatter-and-connect-the-formatter-to-the-consolehandler-and-rotatingfilehandler) for constructing a logging graph.
+*Streams* uses a [graph-like API pattern](#connect-the-logger-to-the-formatter-and-connect-the-formatter-to-the-consolehandler-and-rotatingfilehandler) for constructing a logging graph.
 Each graph consists of a network of `Transforms` that together comprise the graph logging pipeline.

 ## Usage